 If you are not AMS-IX connected yet you need to apply for a connection first.

-AMS-IX customers can apply for a PI connection by ordering a PI form on the my.ams-ix.net environment.
+AMS-IX customers can apply for a PI connection by ordering this via the my.ams-ix.net portal.